TRAINING & CERTIFICATIONS

 Grenoble Ecole de Management - Grenoble, Paris, Berlin campuses

-Serve as a part-time instructor delivering courses designed for Master level students in CITHEME (Centre International de Tourisme, Hôtellerie et Management des Événements).
-Courses feature lectures, class discussions and debates, videos, problem-based and/or project-organized assignments and case studies.
-Assessments include formal examinations, in-class individual or group work, and essays.
+Served as a part-time instructor delivering courses designed for Master level students in CITHEME (Centre International de Tourisme, Hôtellerie et Management des Événements).
+Courses featured lectures, class discussions and debates, videos, problem-based and/or project-organized assignments and case studies.
+Assessments included formal examinations, in-class individual or group work, and essays.

 IAE Savoie Mont-Blanc - Chambery

 September 2017 - Present.

 PEDAGOGICAL APPROACH - incorporate problem-based or project-focused group assignments, as well as case studies; employ differentiated instruction, with a balanced mix of teaching styles in the classroom; providing a wide range of at-home assignments for continued learning (reading, videos, exercises); encourage student-centered learning and open debate while remaining respectful of varying perspectives and points of view.

 2017 - 2018: Leadership, Teambuilding and Managerial Creativity – BD and ISE programs (15hrs) and Intercultural Management (15hrs) for MSc Marketing in (Berlin), as well as Behaviors at Work and Psychosocial Risks (24hrs) to ESC2 English Track (Grenoble).